 The functional currency is the currency of the primary economic environment in which the Company operates.
 The functional currency of the Company is the Canadian dollar.
+The functional currency of the Company's equity investment is the Swedish Krona.
 The functional currency determinations were conducted through an analysis of the consideration factors identified in IAS 21, The Effects of Changes in Foreign Exchange Rates.